pachyderm/pachyderm/doc/concepts/pps/spout.md

 One main difference from regular pipelines is that you cannot specify input in the spout pipeline.

-Another important aspect is that in spouts `pfs/out` is a *named pipeline*, or *First in, First Out* (FIFO), and is not a directory like in standard pipelines.
-Unlike the traditional and familiar to most Linux users pipe, a *named pipe* enables two system processes to access the the pipe simultaneously and gives one of the processes read-only and the other process write-only access.
+Another important aspect is that in spouts, `pfs/out` is a *named pipeline*, or *First in, First Out* (FIFO), and is not a directory like in standard pipelines.
+Unlike the traditional and familiar to most Linux users pipe, a *named pipe* enables two system processes to access the pipe simultaneously and gives one of the processes read-only and the other process write-only access.
 Therefore, the two processes can simultaneously read and write to the same pipe.